DesislavaNaydenova/Tic_Tac_Toe_P3/README.md

 ## Testing

- I have manualy tested the project by:
+ I have manually tested the project by:
 - Passed the code through PEP8 liner.
-- Tested in my own terminal and in the Heroku app terminal.
+- Tested manually in my own terminal and in the Heroku app terminal.
+See Features above.
+- Testet the input validation.

 ### Bugs
 #### Solved Bugs:

 - By playing the game in the beginning the program was giving an error if the user's input was unvalid, which I fixed.
+[GitHub Commit](https://github.com/DesislavaNaydenova/Tic_Tac_Toe_P3/commit/2a57cd4ff6d5e63b6c71d6e683c82c47359a5086)

 ![Fixed Bug](assets/imgs/Bug.png)